 “Why?” my inner voice replied.

-“Well… because Glenna would!
+“Well… because my friends in the States would!
 Because Young Adventuress would!
 Because it’s a place you’ve never been before, so that’s what you always do!
 Because it’s Mount Aspiring and that’s a cool name!”

 “But neither of them are you.
 And you don’t want to be around people right now.
 There’s always going to be something you’ve never done, and there’s always going to be cool names.”